memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/cpp-api.md

 ##### RemoveLabel

-Removes a label from the node.
+Removes a label from a node.

 ```cpp
 void RemoveLabel(const std::string_view label)